|

 After the Flow module, the user can add other modules to build workflows to suit your objectives.

 The workflow can include a number of different tasks by inserting additional Flow modules.
-The can add a comment to any Flow entry or module within a workflow by pressing F2 key.
+Users can add a comment to any Flow entry or module within a workflow by pressing the F2 key.

-Inside the Flow, the user can add as many FLOW modules as they want.
-Also, whenever there is a second Flow module added within a Flow module and theuser wants to add any other module, it will come up with few options like Modules Inside & Modules Next.
+Inside a Flow, the user can add as many nested Flow modules as needed.
+When a second Flow module is added within an existing Flow and the user then adds another module, g-Platform offers two placement options: Modules Inside and Modules Next.

 If the user chooses Modules Inside, it will add the next module below the current/selected Flow.